 The National Minority Quality Forum launched AI HealthNet (AIHN) as the first-ever collaborative health information and data channel.
 AIHN connects health information authors to black, indigenous, and people of color (BIPOC) in an environment that can be trusted.

-One of the functions of AIHN is to serve as a bridge between the trusted voices of BIPOC-serving community-based organizations (CBOs) and federally qualified health clinics (FQHCs) on one side and trusted healthcare content providers on the other.
+It is a bridge between black, indigenous, and people of color (BIPOC) serving community-based organizations (CBOs) and federally qualified health clinics (FQHCs) on one side and trusted healthcare content providers on the other.

-By maintaining an active, continuous conversation on social media platforms (Twitter, Facebook, Linkedin, etc.) with hyperlinked to concisely written content microsites and the organizational microsites of CBOs and FQHCs, makes AIHN is a well-designed communications network able to guide BIPOC audiences to trusted information to better inform their health decisions.
+By conducting active and continuous conversations on social media platforms (Twitter, Facebook, Linkedin, etc.) with hyperlinked to concisely written content microsites and the organizational microsites of CBOs and FQHCs, makes AIHN is a well-designed communications network able to guide BIPOC audiences to trusted information that can better inform their health decisions.

-American social media is an important source of health information for many, but, a significant percentage of this information is unfiltered content or disinformation not curated by any organizational process or fact-based ethical standard.
+Social media is an important source of health information, but a significant percentage of this information is either disinformation or folk wisdom.

-Black, indigenous, and people of color (BIPOC) who relied upon social media for their health information are frequently the target of disinformation agents.
-They also have a historic distrust of information delivered by health systems and government agencies, which only fuels a willingness to accept folk wisdom over science.
+Black, indigenous, and people of color (BIPOC) who relied upon social media for their health information are frequently the targets of agents of disinformation.
+They also have a historic distrust of information delivered by health systems and government agencies, which fosters a willingness to accept folk wisdom over science.

-And while there are trusted community voices who can deliver evidence-based health information to BIPOC, they have limited capacity to deliver that information via social media.
-Given the lack of financial, human resources, and technical know-how, these trusted voices are being inundated on mainstream social media channels by well-funded purveyors of misinformation.
-If organized and resourced, these trusted voices, could drown out folk wisdom and disinformation by playing a more central role in delivering curated health information to BIPOC at a moment when the information would be valued and used.
+Yet, there are voices they trust who can deliver evidence-based health information to BIPOC, but they have limited capacity to deliver that information via social media.
+If organized and resourced these trusted voices, could drown out folk wisdom and disinformation by playing a more central role in delivering curated health information to BIPOC at a moment when the information would be valued and used.